Protected

 Optional

-options: StringifyOptions = {}Options to specify the format of the output.
-If not provided, the "sanitized" format will be used.
+options: StringifyOptions = {}Optional formatting options.
+If omitted, a default "sanitized" format will be used.

 const ip = IP.newFromText('fd12:3456:789a:1::1/64');